-Lee, Melissa M. “The International Politics of Incomplete Sovereignty: How Hostile Neighbors Weaken the State.”
-Accepted for publication at International Organization.
+Lee, Melissa M. 2018.
+“The International Politics of Incomplete Sovereignty: How Hostile Neighbors Weaken the State.”
+International Organization 72(2): 283-315.

 Lee, Melissa M., and Nan Zhang.
 2017.
 “Legibility and the Informational Foundations of State Capacity.”
 Journal of Politics 79(1): 118-132.

 Recent research in political science has stressed the importance of the state in curbing violence and promoting social and economic development, resulting in an explosion of interest in the foundations of state capacity.
 This paper argues that state capacity depends in part on “legibility” – the breadth and depth of the state’s knowledge about its citizens and their activities – and that legibility plays a crucial role in effective, centralized governance.
 We illustrate the importance of legibility through a novel argument that links legibility to the state’s role in curbing free-riding in collective action dilemmas.
 We then demonstrate this argument in the context of tax contributions to public goods using an original measure of legibility based on national population censuses.
 The paper concludes by discussing how future research may leverage our indicator’s exceptional temporal and geographic coverage to advance new avenues of inquiry in the study of the state.

 Lee, Melissa M., and Melina Platas Izama.
 2015.
 “Aid Externalities: Evidence from PEPFAR in Africa.”
 World Development 67: 281-294.